KSAN (FM): KYLD

-On February 13, 1992, 107.7 FM flipped to rhythmic contemporary, branded as "WiLD 107".
+On February 13, 1992, at 3 p.m., 107.7 FM flipped to rhythmic contemporary, branded as "WiLD 107".
 The first song on "WiLD" was "D.M.S.R" by Prince.
 For the first year and a half, the station retained the old KSOL call letters.

 Allen Shaw's Crescent Communications bought the station in December 1993 for $13.5 million.
 KSOL's call letters were changed to KYLD the following year.
 The company also purchased 99.1 in San Jose from Viacom, and began simulcasting KYLD's programming in the South Bay, to expand coverage.
 Program Director Rick Thomas and Music Director Michael Martin set a plan in motion to overtake KMEL; they came up with a strategy of playing "old school" and up tempo freestyle/dance songs like those heard on heritage San Jose radio station HOT 97.7.
 KMEL moved from rhythmic to urban contemporary at the same time, and the two stations battled with each other throughout the mid-1990s.